 Our capital requirements have historically been financed with cash flows from operations, proceeds from issuances of our debt and common equity securities, borrowings under our credit facilities and cash received from the sale of assets.
 We require capital to fund on-going operations, remaining obligations under our expanded fifth OSV newbuild program, vessel recertifications, discretionary capital expenditures and debt service and may require capital to fund potential future vessel construction, retrofit or conversion projects, acquisitions or stock repurchases.
-The nature of our capital requirements and the types of our financing sources are not expected to change significantly for the remainder of 2015.
+The nature of our capital requirements and the types of our financing sources are not expected to change significantly for the remainder of 2015 and into 2016.

 We have reviewed all of our debt agreements, as well as our liquidity position and projected future cash needs.
 Despite volatility in commodity markets, we remain confident in our current financial position, the strength of our balance sheet and the short- and long-term viability of our business model.
 To date, our liquidity has been impacted by such volatility through lower than normal cash flow from operations.
 However, including cash on-hand, we expect to generate sufficient cash flow from operations to cover all of our growth capital expenditures for the remaining seven HOSMAX vessels under construction, commercial-related capital expenditures, and all of our annually recurring cash debt service, maintenance capital expenditures and cash income taxes through the completion of the newbuild program, as well as discretionary share repurchases from time to time, without ever having to use our currently undrawn revolving credit facility.
 We have three tranches of funded unsecured debt outstanding that mature in fiscal years 2019, 2020 and 2021, respectively.
+While we have an authorized share repurchase program, we will continue to prioritize our cash usage appropriate to the current market cycle.

-As of June 30, 2015, we had total cash and cash equivalents of \$263.4 million and a \$300 million revolving credit facility, expandable up to \$500 million, which is undrawn as of June 30, 2015.
-We also expect to receive an additional \$38.0 million in cash proceeds from the anticipated sale of the fourth 250EDF class OSV to the U.S. Navy during the third guarter of 2015.
+As of September 30, 2015, we had total cash and cash equivalents of \$302.6 million and a \$300 million revolving credit facility, expandable up to \$500 million, which is undrawn as of September 30, 2015.

 On February 6, 2015, we amended and extended the maturity of our existing revolving credit facility to February 2020, provided that, if the 2019 convertible senior notes remain outstanding on March 1, 2019, the Company is required to maintain a specified minimum liquidity level until after the redemption or refinancing of the convertible senior notes, which mature on September 1, 2019.
-As of June 30, 2015, we had posted letters of credit for \$0.5 million and had \$299.5 million of credit available under our revolving credit facility.
+As of September 30, 2015, we had posted letters of credit for \$0.5 million and had \$299.5 million of credit available under our revolving credit facility.
 The full undrawn credit amount of such facility is available for all uses of proceeds, including working capital, if necessary.
 However, the primary intended use of the facility is the potential future construction or acquisition of assets that generate additional EBITDA.

 On October 28, 2014, our Board of Directors authorized us to repurchase up to \$150 million in shares of our common stock from time to time, \$25 million of which was used to buy-back 891,396 shares during the fourth quarter of 2014.
-There were no such repurchases during the six months ended June 30, 2015.
-Any future repurchases under this program will be funded from our cash on-hand, cash flow from operations and/or cash proceeds from the divestiture of non-core assets.
+There were no such repurchases during the nine months ended September 30, 2015.
+Any future repurchases under this program are expected to be funded from our cash on-hand, cash flow from operations and/or cash proceeds from the divestiture of non-core assets.